James Brown: Children

 Brown had numerous children.
 He acknowledged 11 of them, including 5 sons—Teddy Brown (1954–1973), Terry Brown, Larry Brown, Micheal Brown and James Joseph Brown Jr.—and 6 daughters: LaRhonda Petitt, Dr. Yamma Noyola Brown Lumar, Deanna Brown Thomas, Cinnamon Brown, Jeanette Bellinger and Venisha Brown (1964–2018).
 Brown had eight grandchildren and four great-grandchildren.
 Brown's eldest son, Teddy, died in a car crash on June 14, 1973.

-According to an August 2007, article in the British newspaper The Daily Telegraph, DNA tests indicate that Brown also fathered at least three extramarital children.
+According to an August 2007 article in the British newspaper The Daily Telegraph, DNA tests indicate that Brown also fathered at least three extra-marital children.
 The first one of them to be identified is LaRhonda Pettit (born 1962), a retired flight attendant and teacher who lives in Houston.
 Another alleged son, Michael Deon Brown, was born in September 1968 to Mary Florence Brown.
 Despite pleading no contest to a paternity suit brought against him in 1983, Brown never officially acknowledged Michael as his son.
 During contesting of Brown's will, another of the Brown family attorneys, Debra Opri, told Larry King that James Brown wanted a DNA test performed after his death to confirm the paternity of James Brown Jr. (born 2001)—not for Brown Jr.'s sake but for the sake of the other family members.
 In April 2007, Hynie selected a guardian ad litem whom she wanted the court to appoint to represent her son, James Brown Jr., in the paternity proceedings.
 James Brown Jr. was confirmed to be his biological son.